Our Privacy Principles

 5. Your choices

 We’d like to keep our all valued supporters up to date with our progress.
-So, to update you on what we’re doing and ask whether you’d be able to support us , where you have given us your consent, we’d like to keep in touch with you (by post, phone, email, text and other electronic means) about our progress and how you can continue to help us in this important mission.
+So, to update you on what we’re doing and ask whether you’d be able to support us, where we are able to, we’d like to keep in touch with you (by post, phone, email, text and other electronic means) about our progress and how you can continue to help us in this important mission.

-You consent to Mind transferring your information to countries or jurisdictions which may not provide the same level of data protection as the European Economic Area ("EEA").
-At present, Mind does NOT transfer nor store your personal information outside the EEA.
-If we chose to do so in the future, we will update this Policy and we will comply fully with our legal obligations as a data controller and take all steps necessary to ensure that your personal information is treated securely and in accordance with legislation.
+In cases where we may need to transfer and process your personal information outside the EEA, we will comply fully with our legal obligations as a data controller and take all steps necessary to ensure that your personal information is treated securely and in accordance with legislation.

 6. Who sees your personal information?